Genhis/KRPC.MechJeb/README.md

 All contributions to this mod are welcome.
 If you are interested in contributing, please read our [Contribution guidelines](https://github.com/Genhis/KRPC.MechJeb/blob/master/.github/CONTRIBUTING.md) and [Code of conduct](https://github.com/Genhis/KRPC.MechJeb/blob/master/.github/CODE_OF_CONDUCT.md).

+See [Working from source](https://github.com/Genhis/KRPC.MechJeb/blob/master/.github/CONTRIBUTING.md#working-from-source) for more details how to set up the project.

 ## TO-DO

 - Add logging statements for debugging